Join Us for An Old-Fashioned Farm Experience

 Ride the Shuttle

-Bus service for day campers is available for an additional fee of $50.00.
-Rhode Island pick-up sites alternate between:
+Bus service for day campers is available for an additional fee of $50.00 from two locations on a first come first serve basis:

 Shuttle Bus Pick-up Locations